 Polyweave Packaging, Inc. v.
 Peter Paul Montgomery Buttigieg

 NCLA filed a lawsuit against Transportation Secretary Peter Buttigieg for revoking Department of Transportation (DOT) rules that expanded and protected due process during agency enforcement actions.
-The lawsuit was filed in the U.S. District Court for the Western District of Kentucky on behalf of Polyweave Packaging, Inc. It argues that once substantive rights are extended, no federal agency may lawfully take them away by fiat.
+Filed on behalf of Polyweave Packaging, Inc., the lawsuit argued that once substantive rights are extended, no federal agency may lawfully take them away by fiat.
 DOT would have to conduct notice-and-comment rulemaking to repeal the rules.

 On April 2, 2021, Buttigieg arbitrarily rescinded DOT’s binding rules, which recognized a comprehensive set of rights, including a new mandate that DOT personnel voluntarily disclose all exculpatory evidence to those targeted by a civil enforcement action.
 This rule applied the U.S. Supreme Court’s decision in Brady v.
 Maryland to the administrative context.
 DOT first addressed longstanding concerns about civil enforcement abuse in a February 2019 General Counsel’s memorandum.
 Shortly thereafter, the Bradbury Memo’s key provisions, requiring, among other things, prohibiting “fishing expedition” investigations without sufficient evidence in hand to support a violation, ending endless enforcement, and mandating fair and transparent civil penalties, were codified into binding rules.